“The best way to find yourself, is to lose yourself in the service of others.” Gandhi

 One of the most valuable and rewarding ways you can help musicians is by volunteering with us.

-Volunteers contribute to our work in a variety of ways, with commitment levels ranging from one-off event stewarding, fundraising, and selling Christmas cards, through to ongoing support for some of the older musicians we help.
+Volunteers contribute to our work in a variety of ways, with commitment levels ranging from one-off event stewarding and fundraising, through to ongoing support for some of the older musicians we help.

-You will find specific opportunities posted on this page and if you'd like to register your interest, please fill in the form below.
-Alternatively if you would like to talk to us about how you’d like to help or if you need help filling out this form please email us at email@example.com or call 0207 239 9133 (Monday to Friday, 9am to 5:30pm).
-Thank you so much for your interest in volunteering for us.
+You will find specific opportunities here and if you'd like to register your interest, please fill in the form below.
+Alternatively, if you would like to talk to us about how you’d like to help or if you need help filling out this form please email us at email@example.com or call 0207 239 9114 (Monday to Friday, 9am to 5:30pm).

 Why volunteer for us